LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

    does not entirely depend on its own interaction with the environment but can be affected by other agents' interactions with the environment.
-In this case, agents are slightly penalized for being "bumped into" when other agents attempt to move onto their square.
+In this case, agents are slightly penalized for being "bumped into" when other agents attempt to move onto their square, even though the "offended" agent did not directly cause the collision.
 This is discussed in MARL literature and captured in the way we have designed our Simulation Managers.
 In Admiral, we favor capturing the rewards as part of the simulation's state and only "flushing" them once they rewards are asked for in ``get_reward``.